lovelak-pro/GrandRP-Bot/README.md

 # GrandBotRP

-GrandBotRP is a desktop automation bot built using Python, HTML, CSS, and JavaScript.
+GrandBotRP is a desktop automation bot built using Python.
 It provides a graphical interface for automating various in-game tasks such as AFK, gym, oil well, and interaction and many more bots.

 ## Features